12 best email newsletter software in 2026

 Wide range of stunning prebuilt email, popup, and landing page templatesPersonalizing email content based on conditions can be challenging

-Advanced email builder with AI generative features and multiple testing and optimization capabilitiesSMS only available in the MAX plans
+Advanced email builder with AI; optimization features (like A/B testing) are available from Marketer plan and up.SMS only available in the MAX plans

 Advanced forms and popups creator that offers 30+ targeting options